Fauxbergé: Armand Hammer

 Armand Hammer was a well known dealer in Fabergé and Fauxbergé.
-According to Geza von Habsburg, Armand's brother Victor Hammer stated Stalin's trade commissar Anastas Mikoyan provided Fabergé hallmarking tools to Armand in order to sell fakes, and Victor stated a 1938 New York sale he ran with Armand, which grossed several million dollars, consisted of both genuine and faked items, with commissions going back to Mikoyan.
+According to Archduke Géza of Austria, Armand's brother Victor Hammer said that Stalin's trade commissar, Anastas Mikoyan, provided Fabergé hallmarking tools to Armand in order to sell fakes, and Victor mentioned a 1938 New York sale he ran with Armand, which grossed several million dollars, consisted of both genuine and faked items, with commissions going back to Mikoyan.

-Edward Jay Epstein's book Dossier: The Secret History of Armand Hammer also confirms that he used a “set of the signature stamps of the Faberge workshops, so he could doctor unsigned items in the back room” and “was thus able to expand vastly the supply of Faberge”.
-Next an account describing the process to his mistress:
+Edward Jay Epstein's book Dossier: The Secret History of Armand Hammer also confirms that he used a "set of the signature stamps of the Faberge workshops, so he could doctor unsigned items in the back room" and "was thus able to expand vastly the supply of Faberge."
+According to an account describing the process to his mistress:

 Alexander Ivanov

-In January 2021, an art dealer specialized in Russian art and Fabergé, denounced in an open letter to the director of the Hermitage Museum Mikhail Piotrovsky, and later articles, that the exhibition “Fabergé: Jeweller to the Imperial Court” (25 November 2020 – 14 March 2021) had a number of fakes on display, including five eggs, in order to "legitimize counterfeits and enhance their market-value by exhibiting them in the Hermitage".
+In January 2021, an art dealer specializing in Russian art and Fabergé denounced in an open letter to the director of the Hermitage Museum Mikhail Piotrovsky and later articles that the exhibition "Fabergé: Jeweller to the Imperial Court" (25 November 2020 – 14 March 2021) had a number of fakes on display, including five eggs, in order to "legitimize counterfeits and enhance their market-value by exhibiting them in the Hermitage."
 The scandal was echoed by the international press.

 Regarding those eggs, Geza von Habsburg told the BBC: "Judging by the photographs and descriptions published online, all of the so-called 're-found Fabergé Imperial Easter Eggs' from the museum in Baden-Baden displayed in this exhibition are fakes, in my opinion."
-Some other Fabergé experts such as Alexander von Solodkoff and Ulla Tillander-Godenhielm also doubted the authenticity.
+Some other Fabergé experts, such as Alexander von Solodkoff and Ulla Tillander-Godenhielm, also doubted the authenticity.